microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0/Update-MgExternalConnection.md

     - `[Target <String>]`: The target of the error.
   - `[Status <String>]`: connectionOperationStatus

-SCHEMA <IMicrosoftGraphExternalConnectorsSchema1>: schema
+SCHEMA <IMicrosoftGraphExternalConnectorsSchema>: schema
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[BaseType <String>]`: Must be set to microsoft.graph.externalConnector.externalItem.
 Required.
-  - `[Properties <IMicrosoftGraphExternalConnectorsProperty[]>]`: The properties defined for the items in the connection.
+  - `[Properties <IMicrosoftGraphExternalConnectorsProperty1[]>]`: The properties defined for the items in the connection.
 The minimum number of properties is one, the maximum is 128.
     - `[Aliases <String[]>]`: A set of aliases or a friendly names for the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, each string may not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Optional.
     - `[IsQueryable <Boolean?>]`: Specifies if the property is queryable.
 Queryable properties can be used in Keyword Query Language (KQL) queries.
 Optional.
     - `[IsRefinable <Boolean?>]`: Specifies if the property is refinable.
 Refinable properties can be used to filter search results in the Search API and add a refiner control in the Microsoft Search user experience.
 Optional.